Tyrrrz/Tyrrrz.me/data/blog/refactoring-using-partial-classes/index.md

 We don't always need a special case to decide to use partial classes.
 In fact, sometimes it just feels right to split parts of our code into some logical blocks.

-In this example we have a command line application that formats files.
+In this example we have a command-line application that formats files.
 Both the options and the command behavior are defined as part of a single class, which may be a little confusing.

 By using partial classes, we can split and group different parts of the class like so: